ACHUX21/Writeups/HackTheBox/TwoMillion/Readme.md

 </br>

 Upon logging in with the provided invite code, I have started exploring additional API resources to discover more useful functionalities.
+Fortunately, I have come across some intriguing findings that piqued my interest. "/api/v1"

 ```bash